JJ-Author/peopleviewer/README.md

 the properties.
 If there are more than one value per property separate them with ";".
 You can have a look at [1] and [2] for more information and see the example spreadsheet.

-2. Change the url to the Spreadsheets URL in the first line of update_data_csv.sh by replacing https://docs.google.com/spreadsheet/ccc?key=0Akvj-QyYXjmcdDVmNE9GZkpkZGVHMkZ3bmsyUTBGdnc with your personal file.
+2. Edit the variables at the beginning of the "update_data_csv.sh" script Change the url to the Spreadsheets URL in  by replacing https://docs.google.com/spreadsheet/ccc?key=0Akvj-QyYXjmcdDVmNE9GZkpkZGVHMkZ3bmsyUTBGdnc with your personal file.
 NOTE the URL should look like in the example above.
 Watch out that there is no hash tag at the end of the URL.
+Secondly edit the "PEOPLEVIEWERPATH" and change the path to the folder the scripts are in.

 3. Change the presentation by modifying the Exhibit Expressions in the presentation.html file.
 Have a look [3] to learn the basics about Exhibit.
 On [4] there is a detailed documentation on how to change the settings and parameters for different views.

+4. (optional) for automatic loading add a cronjob

+5. Adjust people.html in whichever way you need it.

 ##5.
 Licence
 Copyright 2012 AKSW